J-Uptegraph/Portfolio/README.md

 ## 🧠 About Me

-I see robotics as both a science and an art—where engineering meets creative problem-solving.
+I see robotics as both a science and an art where engineering meets creative problem-solving.
 With over two years of experience deploying 50+ robots across $25M+ installations, I specialize in solutions that launch fast, scale efficiently, and adapt to real-world constraints.

 Through ongoing personal projects, I explore advanced robotics applications including humanoid systems, assistive technology, and human-robot interaction.
 Projects like **C.O.R.I.** and *Software Patch* represent my continued learning and technical curiosity outside of professional work.